srknzl/video-chat/README.md

     * Groups folder holds the currently attended groups.
 So please do not put a folder called groups in the same folder with main.py in order the application to work properly.

+## To run the program run main.py with python3
 ## 1.1.
 Dependencies

 * gstreamer